renbkna/github-deployment-cleaner/readme.md

 # GitHub Deployment Cleaner

-A Python script to manage and clean up deployments in a GitHub repository.
-It automates marking old deployments as inactive and deleting them, keeping the most recent deployment active.
+A Python-based automation tool designed to streamline the management of GitHub deployments within a repository.
+The script simplifies the process of cleaning up outdated deployments, ensuring that your repository remains organized while retaining the most recent deployment.

 ---